-Housing, estate planning including wills and trusts, utilities, solar fraud, late life planning, consumer/finance, guardianships and elder abuse are the major types of legal issues CCLS handles for our senior community.
+Housing, late life planning, consumer/finance, and elder abuse are the major types of legal issues handled by CCLS.

 12. What are the barriers to accessing legal assistance in your PSA?
 Include proposed strategies for overcoming such barriers.

 Transportation, both rural and urban, illness or disability, and low income are barriers for older adults accessing legal assistance.
 CCLS'